Voting machines are in the news

 election using hand-marked, hand-counted paper ballots

-than to use a computer system and then have to audit the
+than to use a computer system and then audit the

 computer.
 Everyone understands the use of paper, but